 Group of trees with sun shining

-Understanding the Draft Tree Protection By-law in EG
+Understanding the Tree Protection By-law in EG

-The Town has developed a draft tree protection by-law for private properties to protect mature trees in EG. The goal of the by-law is to protect existing tree canopy and preserve Natural Heritage areas throughout our community.
-The new draft by-law addresses the removal of trees with a trunk diameter of 20 cm or greater.
+The Town has developed a tree protection by-law for private properties to protect mature trees in EG. The goal of the by-law is to protect existing tree canopy and preserve Natural Heritage areas throughout our community.
+The new by-law addresses the removal of trees with a trunk diameter of 20 cm or greater.

-Review the draft by-law
+Review the by-law

 Help keep EG green and healthy!